Jinghi, Queensland: Economy

 There are some historic stock routes and associated camping reserves in Jinghi.
 Although officially still open, they are unused.

 Education

 There are no schools in Jinghi.
-The nearest primary schools are Burra Burri State School in neighbouring Burra Burri to the north-west and Jandowae State School in neighbouring Jandowae to the south-east.
-The nearest secondary school is Jandowae State School which provides secondary schooling to Year 10.
-For schooling to Year 12, the nearest secondary schools are Chinchilla State High School in Chinchilla to the west and Dalby State High School in Dalby.
+The nearest government primary schools are Burra Burri State School in neighbouring Burra Burri to the north-west and Jandowae State School in neighbouring Jandowae to the south-east.
+The nearest government secondary school is Jandowae State School which provides secondary schooling to Year 10.
+For schooling to Year 12, the nearest government secondary schools are Chinchilla State High School in Chinchilla to the west and Dalby State High School in Dalby.